avocardio/timer/README.md

 # timer
 A small import for timing files (saves you about 10 seconds of hard work).
 In under 50 lines of code.
+No further packages needed.

 It wraps your file in:
 ```python